robotics-upo/hunav_sim/hunav_evaluator/README.md

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp; where N is the total number of time steps in the trajectory, $\delta$ defines the distance range for classification defined by k = {Intimate, Personal, Social + Public}, and F(·) is the indicator function.

-- *Interaction space intrusions* $(IS_{prox})$ This metric is inspired by the work of Okal and Arras [5] in formalizing social normative robot behavior, and it is related to groups of interacting persons.
+- *Interaction space intrusions* $(IS_{prox})$.
+This metric is inspired by the work of Okal and Arras [5] in formalizing social normative robot behavior, and it is related to groups of interacting persons.
 It measures the percentage of time spent by the robot in the three Proxemics spaces considered with respect to an interaction area formed by a group of people that are interacting with each other.
 The detection of the interaction area of the group is based on the detection of F-formations.
 A F-formation arises whenever two or more people sustain a spatial and orientational relationship in which the space between them is one to which they have equal, direct, and exclusive access

 $$ IS_{prox}^k = (\frac{1}{N} \sum_{j=1}^{N} F(||x_r^j - x_f^j||_2 \lt \delta^k)) * 100 $$